 Never Give Up: Step 8

-Remember, you can never give up!
+Remember, never up!
 One important thing you need to know is that repetition is one of the most important things you can do.

 Things like stress, anxiety, panic, phobias and depression are all stubborn issues.
 They love feeding off of your habitual ways of thinking and doing.